aws-samples/aws-serverless-fullstack-swift-apple-carplay-example/README.md

 3. [Node.js](https://nodejs.org/en/download/current/) (^18.19.0) with NPM (^10.1.0)

-4. [Amplify CLI](https://docs.amplify.aws/cli/start/install) (^12.10.1) Amplify is used to create the AWS AppSync API and generate the client side Swift code to interact with AWS.
+4. [AWS Serverless Application Model (SAM)](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html) used to generate the AWS services used by the application.

 5. [IQ Air](https://dashboard.iqair.com/) is a 3rd party API used to obtain weather and air quality for a specified location.
 Create a free Community Edition API key.